HORSEBACK RIDING

 • It is prohibited to ride or stake animals in picnic areas or campgrounds

-• Stock parties camping overnight are restricted to one of the designated sites at either Summit Lake, Corral and Butte Lake Hitching Posts, or the Juniper Lake Corral
+• Stock parties camping overnight are restricted to one of the designated sites at either Summit Lake, Corral, and Butte Lake Hitching Posts, or the Juniper Lake Corral

 View this Flyer on saddle and pack use in Lassen Park for more helpful information.